thinkerino-ai/open-thinkerino/documents/provers.md

 More generally, at least two approaches are possible:

-- create a single prover that can prove any formula (i.e. its proven formula is a `Variable`)
+- create a single prover that can prove any formula (i.e. its listened formula is a `Variable`)
   - the handler would be called in `RAW` mode and would:
     - search for `ProveWith(formula, ?handler)` on the knowledge base, where `?handler` will be bound to a user-defined handler
     - ask `?handler` to prove the formula